Moon Zero Two : Film Review Photo

 again this film has a spaceship that you didn't see at

-In this rare UNUSED SFX shot we can see the Moon Express docked at the landing site with a small scale MZ2 model in the foreground.
+Above: in this rare UNUSED SFX shot we can see the Moon Express docked at the landing site with a small scale MZ2 model in the foreground.
 Here the Express model is outfitted with 'United Nations' markings.
 Above Right: the more basic smaller model of MZ2 hanging on support wires.

 *The spaceship docking a couple of hundred feet above the lunar surface is, in my opinion, a little bit silly!